-This course requires students to produce a professional and academic portfolio that encompasses their academic experiences and professional aspirations.
-The portfolio includes courses taken, selected research papers and academic work as well as any professional experience pertinent to their current degree program.
-(1+0)
+This culminating experience course requires students to review and further synthesize important information covered in the program by adding depth to their previous work.
+In this course, students will produce a professional and academic portfolio that demonstrates their achievement of the MS-SPP program learning outcomes, academic experiences and professional aspirations.
+The portfolio includes a professional philosophy statement, selected research papers, key assignments and projects from courses taken as well as professional experiences pertinent to the degree program.
+(2+0)

 This course provides an understanding of human growth and development over the life span including theoretical approaches.
 It emphasizes physiological, cognitive, social, emotional, personality, attachment-based, spiritual, and moral development from conception to death.
+Fundamentals of neuroanatomy, brain development, neuropsychology, and neurophysiology provide insight into the development of wellness and pathology, especially in the context of social and familial influences.
 Analysis of developmental models from a multicultural perspective adds depth to case conceptualization.
 (4+0)